- Home

 aka: Tokens, Tokenization

-A chunk of text (usually a word or part of a word) that AI processes.
-'Chatbot' might be one token or split into 'chat' and 'bot'.
+A chunk of text — usually a word or part of a word — that AI models process as a single unit.
+Most English words are one token, but longer or uncommon words get split into pieces.

 Tokenizer